 According to the old Japanese lunar calendar, the first month was called “Mutsuki”, which meant something like family gathering and feasting.
 The fifth of Mutsuki (January 5) was earmarked as the date of entering mid winter which would reach its peak around February 20.
-Incidentally, we just had the first snow (more than 10 centimeters) of this winter in Yokohama on January 14.
+The above photo was taken in the fashionable Ginza shopping district, Tokyo on January 2, 2023.

 Did you know that the year 2023 is called the “year of the rabbit” according to the Chinese zodiac calendar?
 Here are some photos from my album, which I took in January.

 This photo was taken on January 7, 2022, a day after snowing.